The vineyards of Lucas & Lewellen are located in the three wine growing valleys of Santa Barbara County:

 Santa Maria Valley - cool climate.

-Along both sides of the acclaimed Foxen Wine Trail, these vineyards consistently produce prize-winning Pinot Noir and Chardonnay grapes.
+Along both sides of the Foxen Wine Trail and nearly adjacent to the acclaimed Bien Nacido Vineyard, Katherine's Vineyard, and Tepusquet, these vineyards consistently produce prize-winning Pinot Noir and Chardonnay grapes.
 The soils vary from clay and gravel river deposits to hillside and hilltop sites reminiscent of the great vineyards of Burgundy.
 The remains of the historic Foxen adobe still stand guard over these vineyards.

 Los Alamos Vineyard